AsherThomasBabu/Arduino-GSoC/Asher.md

 To have an insight on my familiarity with GitHub, Kindly check my [Development Experiences](https://github.com/AsherThomasBabu/Arduino-GSoC/blob/master/Asher.md#development-experience) section.<br>
 I have also taken care to go through the [CONTRIBUTION GUIDELINES](https://github.com/arduino/Arduino/blob/master/CONTRIBUTING.md) and followed them in my example<br>
 I have also made a tutorial on this project for arduinohub.
-Please find it at: https://create.arduino.cc/projecthub/ashertb2000/controlledfade-using-potentiometer-b403c6
+Please find it at https://create.arduino.cc/projecthub/ashertb2000/controlledfade-using-potentiometer-b403c6

-My approach to proposal to other examples for specific libraries come from the concern for **need of examples that cover all the fuctions of a specific library** and not quantity.
-I have tabulated below the necesisities that I found, and my proposed examples
+My approach to the proposal for other examples for specific libraries come from the concern for **need of examples that cover all the functions of a specific library** and not quantity.
+I have tabulated below the necessities that I found, and my proposed examples

 ### **Library Examples**
 <table>